-By automobile the stadium site is a six-mile drive from the Route 128 railroad station, but it is actually only a half mile, as the crow flies, to the tracks leading into the station.
+By automobile, the stadium site is a six-mile drive from the Route 128 railroad station, but it is actually only a half-mile, as the crow flies, to the tracks leading into the station.

-It is considered feasible to halve a spur line run directly to the stadium from the main line tracks.
+It is considered feasible to halve a spur line run directly to the stadium from the mainline tracks.

-Actual cost of construction would be $8,829,000, not counting the land the nucleus of which is owned by the town of Norwood.
+The actual cost of construction would be $8,829,000, not counting the land the nucleus of which is owned by the town of Norwood.

 Stadium Facts And Figures

 SITE—Norwood, off Route 1, near Rt 128. adjoining Norwood Airport.